seapagan/lice2/README.md

 ## Config File

 The app will look for a config file in `~/.config/lice/config.toml`.
 This file can be used to set default values for the license and organization.
-The file will be created with defaults if it does not exist.

 ```toml
 [lice]